this-sam/simple-index/README.md

 *Other Config File Options:*

 ```
-mode: "either development or production",
+mode: either "development" or "production",
 ```
 "development" mode will print errors to the console. "production" silences those errors. simple-index will generally work aroung errors, however, it's helpful to understand what's happening in the package to create an app that works as intended.
 Defaults to "production".